Castles of Bellinzona

 Towards the end of the season the castles celebrate their admission into the ranks of Unesco World Heritage Sites with an open house and special events.
 The programme on offer on these so-called Unesco Days is always very special.

-From 9 November 20: Montebello and Sasso Corbaro
+As of 8 November 2021: Montebello and Sasso Corbaro

 Entry Bellinzona Pass & Exhibition Leonardo 3D / Bellinzona Pass & 3 Castles, Exhibition Castelgrande / Exhibition Leonardo 3D & Sasso Corbaro